FAQs (Frequently Asked Questions)

 What is Health & Safety?

-Your workplace has Health and Safety regulations and procedures in place.
+Health and Safety regulations and procedures are in place in your workplace.
 First of all they are to make your workplace a safe place for you to be working.
 They are intended to prevent accident or injury to individuals, whether these are employees, visitors or members of the public.

 What is the Health & Safety at Work Act?

 The HSWA is the main Health and Safety legislation covering occupational Health and Safety in the United Kingdom.
-It places a duty on employers to ensure that, so far as is reasonably practicable, the health, safety and welfare at work of their employees.
+It places a duty on employers to ensure, so far as is reasonably practicable, the health, safety and welfare at work of their employees.

 Why is Health & Safety important?